cybertec-postgresql/pgwatch/docs/concept/installation_options.md

 [architecture diagram](../gallery/pgwatch_architecture.png).
-It requires a small schema to be rolled out on any Postgres database accessible to the metrics gathering daemon, which will hold the connect strings, metric definition SQL-s and preset configurations and some other more minor attributes.
+It requires a small schema to be rolled out on any Postgres database accessible to the metrics gathering daemon, which will hold the connect strings, metric definition SQLs and preset configurations and some other more minor attributes.
 For rollout details see the [custom installation](../tutorial/custom_installation.md) chapter.